Ghostboy007/Types-Of-Function/README.md

    - Once deployed, interact with the contract:
      - Use the `createTokens` function to mint tokens to a recipient address.
      - Use the `destroyTokens` function to burn tokens owned by the caller.

+## Help

+For common problems or issues, refer to Remix IDE documentation or Solidity documentation.

+## Author

+Utkarsh Vinayak